 ACCREDITATION AND APPROVALS

-WCUI School of Medical Imaging is nationally accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC)
+WCUI School of Medical Imaging is a division of Triad Education.
+Triad Education and its Colleges are nationally accredited by Accrediting Commission of Career Schools and Colleges.
+(ACCSC)

 Approved by the Bureau for Private Postsecondary Education (BPPE) to provide educational services in the State of California.
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.